dotdash32/IITC/Tool_Setup/readme.md

 See the [Tool Setup Procedure](/Tool_Setup/Tool_setup_procedure.md) for a walk through of how to setup a tool, which links to the example GCode for a [pen plotter](/Tool_Setup/PlotterHead.gcode).
 Additionally, see the [Selected GCode Reference](/Tool_Setup/Selected_Gcode_Reference.md) for commonly used GCodes during individual tool groups.

 This folder mainly acts as a space to store all Dotdash's personal tool offsets, and track them.
 They are stored in here and also on the printer SD card.
 Specifically, the extension [FileSync](https://marketplace.visualstudio.com/items?itemName=CatStarwind.filesync) is used to keep the subfolder `Tool_Files` in sync with the SD card.
-This is certainly useful to set up on everyone's personal forks, but might not be overly useful.
-It does require creating a new VSCode workspace inside the folder to work.
+This is certainly handy to set up on everyone's personal forks, but might not be overly useful.
+It does require creating a new VSCode workspace path to the folder to work.

 ## Calling Tool Offsets